Beersheva24Telran/teltelran-collections-framework/README.md

-# CW 20
+# CW 21
-## Initial structure of Collection, List interfaces and ArrayListClass
-## Initial structure for testing with OOD approach
+## Initial code (all cases for adding new node and getting node by index)
-# HW 20
+# HW 21
-## writing all TODO methods in the class ArrayList
-## writing all TODO test methods in the abstract class CollectionTest
-## writing all TODO test methods in the abstract class ListTest
+## Writing all methods of the class LinkedList with TODO's comments